jessicastow/AIMS_Masters_Application/README.md

 # My solution

 ### My coding solution:
+- `input_string`: the string representing the grid.
+Can be changed by the user.
 - `count_paths`: this is a user-defined function takes an `input_string` argument, which is a string representing the grid.
 - `remove_spaces`: this function removes spaces from the `input_string`.
 - `grid`: is used to store the list of lists (rows).
 This variable is created by splitting the input string by newline characters (`\n`) and then converting each row into a list of characters.